commonsharp/SurvivalProject-Server/README.md

 * Quests - if player 1 kills everyone, player 2 gets ko too (in the winning screen).

 # 28/03/2017
+* Added full instructions on how to install the game.
 * Added a text file containing all of the korean phrases in the game that needs translating - "korean phrases.txt".

 # 27/03/2017